awl4114awl/Python-Password-Cracker/README.md

     - GitHub Repository: [CUPP](https://github.com/Mebus/cupp)

 6. **Online Collections**:
     - You can also search for other wordlists available online.
-A simple Google search for "password wordlist" or "dictionary file for password cracking" can yield many results.
+A simple Google search for "password wordlist

+" or "dictionary file for password cracking" can yield many results.

 ### Example: Using the RockYou Wordlist